abik11/vue-cordova/README.md

 <uses-permission android:name="android.permission.READ_PHONE_STATE" />
 ```

+### Tested devices
+* Samsung Galaxy S6 (Android 7.0)
+* Samsung Galaxy Grand Prime (Android 5.1.1)

-### CSS
+### To do
-You will not find too much styles here, it is supposed to be as simple and *bare* as possible.
-If you would like to add some CSS framework, you can see [here](https://github.com/abik11/todo-app-vue) an example of how to add Materialize to Vue.js project.
-Adding other frameworks should be very similar.
+I would love to add **Vuetify** to the project to make it look better and some kind of **Firebase** connection just to show an example how to integrate it with Vue.js and Cordova.<br />
+Also I would like to add a module with Bluetooth communication, maybe some kind of Bluetooth P2P chat.